 I love tinkering with SDKs.
 Just earlier this year I kickstarted a project I nicknamed Grunt - a SDK for developers who want to tap into the world of Halo APIs, and that got me thinking that maybe this kind of work is something I want to do full-time.
 As luck would have it, right around that time I discovered a job opportunity for a team that has immense scope and impact that was looking for someone to help with this very specific area - the team leads the SDKs for Microsoft Identity (think Microsoft Authentication Library (MSAL)).
 A few conversations and interviews later, I knew that was the opportunity I wanted to pursue.
 I mean, it’s the team that builds a product used quite literally in every other Microsoft product (Xbox, Azure, Office, and many, many others).
 The chance to work on something this impactful doesn’t come by often.

 I am excited about the potential of what the team can build and of course I am stoked about being a part of the Microsoft community again.
 Over the next few weeks I will be ramping up on my new role, but as I do that I will also be looking at getting immersed in community and developer insights.
-If you’d like to connect and talk shop, send me a note.

 Let’s get building!